 It is probably the case that Nationwide have referred the matter to their valuer.
 The reason why Nationwide may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 I am downsizing from my house.
 My past conveyancers closed down.
 It would be helpful to have a recommendation of a conveyancing firm.
 Im based in Frenchay Common if that makes things easier.

 You should use our search tool to help you find a solicitor for your conveyancing in Frenchay Common.
 We have connected thousands of home buyers and sellers with regulated solicitors to ensure that the legalities of their house move goes with a minimum of fuss.

-Is it best to instruct a Frenchay Common conveyancing lawyer who is local to the property I am purchasing?
-I have an old university friend who can conduct the legal formalities but his firm is located approximately 350miles away.
+Should I use a Frenchay Common conveyancing solicitor in close proximity to the house I am hoping to buy?
+We have a good friend who can execute the legal formalities but his firm is located approximately 350miles away.

-The benefit of a local Frenchay Common conveyancing firm is that you can drop in to execute documents, hand in your identification documents and apply pressure on them if necessary.
-Having local Frenchay Common know how is a plus.
-However it's more important to get someone that will do a good and efficient job.
-If you know people who instructed your friend and on the whole were happy that should trump using an unfamiliar Frenchay Common conveyancing solicitor just because they are round the corner.
+The benefit of a high street Frenchay Common conveyancing firm is that you can drop in to sign documents, hand in your identification documents and pester them where appropriate.
+They will also have local knowledge which is a benefit.
+However nothing is more important than finding someone that will pull out all the stops for you.
+If you know people who used your friend and on the whole were happy that should outweigh using an unfamiliar Frenchay Common conveyancing solicitor solely due to them being round the corner.